SkynetLabs/skynet-js/CONTRIBUTING.md

 ## Reporting issues

 Notice something amiss?
 Have an idea for a new feature?
-Feel free to to write an Issue on the [GitHub repository](https://github.com/NebulousLabs/skynet-js/issues) about anything that you feel could be fixed or improved.
+Feel free to to write an [Issue](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/about-issues) on the GitHub repository about anything that you feel could be fixed or improved.
 Examples include:

 - Unclear documentation
 - Bugs, crashes
 - Enhancement ideas
 - ... and more

 Please try to be as descriptive as possible.
-Provide as much information as you are able to (e.g. browser version, operating system, SDK version).
+Provide as much information as you are able to (e.g. browser version, operating system, project version).
 If you are seeing an error, paste as much of the log as you can.

 Of course, after submitting an Issue you are free to tackle the problem yourself (see "Submitting changes" below), and encouraged to do so.

 ## Choosing an Issue

-If you want to contribute code but don't know what to work on, we try to always keep some Issues marked [`help-wanted`](https://github.com/NebulousLabs/skynet-js/labels/help%20wanted) or [`good-first-issue`](https://github.com/NebulousLabs/skynet-js/labels/good%20first%20issue) We want everyone to be able to contribute!
+If you want to contribute code but don't know what to work on, we try to always keep some Issues marked `help-wanted` or `good-first-issue`.
+We want everyone to be able to contribute!

 ## Development